-For poorer children, living in a high-cost area hurts developmentAugust 21st, 2012 in Health /
+For poorer children, living in a high-cost area hurts developmentAugust 21, 2012 in Medicine & Health / Health

 Young children in lower-income families who live in high-cost areas don't do as well academically as their counterparts in low-cost areas, according to a new study.